-Dr. Brad Bengtson works to give his patients the best surgical outcomes possible, which is why GalaFLEX® is on the top of the menu of services when it comes to recurrent stretch or mastopexy for those who would benefit.
+Grand Rapids plastic surgeon, Dr. Brad Bengtson works to give his patients the best surgical outcomes possible, which is why GalaFLEX is on the top of the menu of services when it comes to recurrent stretch or mastopexy for those who would benefit.
 The Bengtson Center surgeons are in fact experts in using surgical scaffolds to optimize a patient's augmentation, reduction, and lift results by improving the ultimate shape, position of the breasts, and long-term outcomes.

 What Is GalaFLEX?

-GalaFLEX® is a resorbable microfilament scaffold, approved by the FDA for soft tissue reinforcement.
+GalaFLEX is a bioresorbable microfilament scaffold, approved by the FDA for soft tissue reinforcement.
 More specifically, it's a flexible absorbable mesh made of material used in plastic surgery and general surgery procedures around the world.